The SOX & TFA Retaliation Case

 • Social-media takedown evidence following whistleblower activity

-• Compiled timelines and exhibits showing the sequence of post-IRS retaliation
+• Compiled timelines and exhibits showing the sequence of post-IRS retaliation.

 3. Damages Identified at This Stage